 Study leader Robert Darnell, a Howard Hughes Medical Institute (HHMI) investigator at the Rockefeller University, calls the findings "an exciting step toward a different kind of treatment approach," but cautions that the results, from studies of mice, are preclinical.

 Scientists have studied FMRP for decades, but how its absence leads to fragile X syndrome hasn't been completely clear.
-Earlier studies by Darnell and others showed that FMRP manages the production of a slew of proteins found at nerve cell connections called synapses.
+Earlier studies by Darnell and others showed that FMRP manages the production of … ions called synapses.
 For years, scientists thought that manipulating these synaptic proteins might ease some of the abnormalities caused by FMRP's absence.
 It's a promising approach, Darnell says, but it "hasn't borne fruit yet."